-You may obtain one permit for the spring season (limited-entry or general-season) and one for the fall season.
+You may obtain one permit for the spring season (limited-entry or general-season) and up to three permits for the fall season.

 Limited-entry permits for youth

 Fifteen percent of Utah's turkey limitedentry permits have been set aside for young hunters.